ibm-cloud-docs/EventStreams/quick_setup_guide.md

 3. Click **Service credentials**.
 4. Click **New credential**.
 5. Complete the details for your new credential like a name and role and click **Add**.
 A new credential appears in the credentials list.
-6. Expand the new credential section to reveal the details in JSON format.
+6. Expand the new credential's section to reveal the details in JSON format.

 ## Step 4: Create a service credential by using the CLI